SimonEbert/PyImageTrack/README.md

 - Feature tracking using the normalized cross-correlation or least-squares
 - Visualization of movement data
 - Calculation of the Level of Detection of a performed tracking
+- Removing outliers based on movement bearing and movement rate in the surrounding area

 ### Planned

 - Visualization adjustments